 How to Get Off the OIG Exclusion List

-IMPORTANT: Reinstatement of excluded entities and individuals is NOT an automatic process once the specified period of an exclusion ends.
+IMPORTANT: Reinstatement of excluded entities and individuals is NOT an automatic process once the specified period of the exclusion ends.
 Most exclusions have a specific term length, often 5 years.
-At the end of your OIG exclusion term, you MUST apply for reinstatement and receive an authorized notice from OIG that your request was granted.
+At the end of your OIG exclusion term, you MUST apply for reinstatement and receive an authorized notice from the OIG that your request was granted.
 Only then will you be able to participate in all federal healthcare programs (Medicare and Medicaid).

 Excluded providers may ONLY begin the process of reinstatement 90 days before the end of the excluded period.
 Premature requests for reinstatement will NOT be considered, so be mindful of when you can apply.

-2. Upon receiving your written request, the OIG will then provide Statement and Authorization forms that you must complete, have notarized, and return.
+- Upon receiving your request, the OIG will then provide Statement and Authorization forms that you must complete, have notarized, and return.
 The OIG will evaluate the information and send a written notification of the OIG’s final decision on reinstatement directly to you.

-OIG Exclusion Process Follow Up
+OIG Exclusion Reinstatement Follow Up